 You will need to complete the following steps to become a student voting member:

-- Fill out application of interest with the AS council office in the University Center
+- Fill out an application of interest to the AS council office in the University Center

 - Schedule an interview with the President of the AS council

 - Attend the council meeting following your interview to gain council approval